scil/LaravelFly/readme.md

 In most cases, our projects running on a base of consistent and stable configuration.
 Using LaravelFly, in each request, these items of env should always be same:

 1. php configuration should keep same in any requests.
-Any changes of php configuration must be made before any requests.
+Any changes of php configuration must be made before any requests (that is, made on worker ).

-2. In LaravelFly Mode Map, [Laravel Macros](https://tighten.co/blog/the-magic-of-laravel-macros/) with same name should always be same.
+2. In LaravelFly Mode Map, an object's [Macros](https://tighten.co/blog/the-magic-of-laravel-macros/) with same name should always be same if the object is made on worker.

 3. static props should keep consistent.